aaroncenteno/ac-portfolio/README.md

 ## Description

 This portfolio provides recent works and applications that I have completed both as a web developer and an audio technician.
-It provides a description of my college career as well as my professioal career and what I am currently doing.
+It provides a description of my college career as well as my professional career and what I am currently doing.
 Lastly, it provides methods of contact and a link to a pdf file of my resumé.

 ### Technologies Used
 * HTML